 Yoga isn't just for grown-ups.
 In fact, more and more elementary, middle and high schools have taken to teaching yoga in school, especially during physical education classes.
 Yoga is great for the body, but it's also great for mental clarity and stress relief.
-Get the family together and do some sun salutations, or put on a yoga video that you can all do together in the living room.
+Don't forget to apply natural deodorant to stay feeling fresh and odor-free during your yoga sessions.
+Get the family together and do some sun salutations or put on a yoga video that you can all do together in the living room.
 You'll all feel better afterwards, pretty much guaranteed!

 Implement family quiet time

 Equally important to physical wellness is mental wellness.
 And in the hustle and bustle of our busy days, it’s easy to lose focus on how important it is to take some down time for yourself – and to encourage this recognition in your kids and family as well.